-Pope Francis leaves hospital after first public appearance in five weeks
+Pope Francis makes first public appearance in 5 weeks as he leaves hospital

 Later, a car carrying Francis left the hospital shortly after noon, and was accompanied through Rome by a convoy of police vehicles.

-As he was being discharged, the Vatican released the Pope’s Angelus prayer calling for an “immediate” end to Israeli strikes on the Gaza Strip, and for the resumption of dialogue for the release of hostages and a “definitive ceasefire”.
+As he was being discharged, the Vatican released the Pope’s Angelus prayer calling for an “immediate” end to Israeli strikes on the Gaza Strip, and for the resumption of dialogue for the release of captives and a “definitive ceasefire”.

 “I am saddened by the resumption of the intense Israeli bombardment of the Gaza Strip, with so many deaths and injuries”, Francis wrote.